The Wedding Vibes

 Mangalsutra:

 The word “Mangalsutra” is derive from the Sanskrit words “Mangala,” meaning auspicious, and “sutra,” meaning thread or cord.
-It is a sacred necklace or pendant that is worn by married Hindu women as a symbol of their marital status and is considere highly significant in Hindu traditions.

 The origin of the Mangalsutra dates back to ancient times, and it has evolved over the centuries.
 Initially, it was a simple yellow thread or string tied around the bride’s neck.
 Over time, it transformed into a more elaborate necklace with black beads, gold, and sometimes diamond pendants.